ApplyGrad/ApplyGrad.github.io/legal.md

 This Privacy Policy ("Policy") governs the manner in which Illume Education ("we," "us," or "our") handles the personal information of users ("you," "your," "user") when visiting {{ site.title }} (the “Site”).
 This Policy explains how we collect, use, protect, and share your personal information.

-In the event of any discrepancy between the Chinese and English versions of this Privacy Policy, the *English version* shall prevail.
+We have appended a Chinese translated version of our Privacy Policy following the English version for your convenience and understanding.
+However, please note that in the event of any discrepancies or inconsistencies between the English version and its Chinese translation, the *English version* shall prevail.

 **PERSONAL INFORMATION WE COLLECT**